Turn Your Old iPad Into a Bedside Smart Alarm Clock

 Best Alarm Clock Apps

-Purpose-built bedside clock app.
-Shows the time in large, readable digits with weather, date, and your next alarm.
-The display dims automatically based on ambient light — bright enough to read at night, but not a spotlight.
+A clean bedside clock app that shows the time in large, readable digits.
+The display dims based on ambient light – bright enough to read at night, but not a spotlight.

 Features worth mentioning: